network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 from time to time, and it has almost become considered normal.
-Upgrading to an Internet connection with higher capacity does not eliminate these disruptions, but it can shorten their duration, ironically making the problem harder to diagnose without actually fixing the underlying cause.
+Upgrading to an Internet connection with higher capacity does not eliminate these disruptions, but it can shorten their duration.
+Ironically, this has the effect of making the problem even harder to diagnose, so instead of fixing the true problem, this “upgrade” creates a situation where the actual underlying problem is even more likely to remain unsolved.
+Instead of eliminating Internet glitches, it just makes them a little more elusive and harder to investigate.

-To help engineers work on eliminating these glitches it is useful to have a tool that reliably recreates the conditions that cause these latency spikes, and quantifies the magnitude of the resulting latency spikes.
+To help engineers work on eliminating these glitches it is useful to have a tool that
+(a) reliably recreates the conditions that cause systems with poor buffer management to exhibit latency spikes, and (b) quantifies the magnitude of the resulting latency spikes.
 This helps engineers identify where these problems exist.
 After design changes are made, it helps engineers quantify how much their changes have improved the situation.

+Note that this document does not advocate for entirely eliminating queues from networking, or even for mandating shallow queues of some arbitrary fixed size.
+Packet-switched network traffic tends to be bursty, to varying degrees depending on the technology, and queuing performs the essential function of smoothing out those bursts to avoid packet loss.
+What this document recommends is that (a) network queues should be large enough to perform their essential smoothing function, without being so large that they add additional unnecessary delay, and (b) that when a persistent standing queue begins to form (therefore exceeding the amount of queueing needed for smoothing) network queues should communicate feedback back to the sender, telling to to reduce its sending rate to allow the standing queue to drain.

 Including the responsiveness-under-working-conditions
 test among other measurements of network quality